hyphz/hyphz.github.io/data/texts.md

 fail to end their turn adjacent to you.
 This effect ends if you are Incapacitated.
 @@ControlBoost
 When you roll a 3-6 on an attack, you may choose to either Slow the target until the end of its next turn, or to slide the target 3 squares.
+This may used to trigger conditional effects of the attack.
 @@ImprovedControlBoost
 When you roll a 3-6 on an attack, you may choose to either knock the target Prone, or to slide the target 6 squares.
+This may used to trigger conditional effects of the attack.
 @@SuperControlBoost
 When you roll a 3-6 on an attack, you may choose to either knock the target Prone and it cannot stand up (save ends), or to slide the target 10 squares.
+This may used to trigger conditional effects of the attack.
 @@SapStrength1+
 Target is Weakened until the end of its next turn.
 @@SapStrength4+